 Lune (South Bank and Brisbane CBD)

-We were a bit disappointed with Lune, considering they served the smallest products and were the most expensive at $6.20 for a croissant and $6.80 for a pain au chocolat.
-They call themselves a “croissanterie,” not a bakery, and we did not find the same taste as in France.
+Lune is unique.
+They call themselves a “croissanterie,” and their creations are different from traditional French pastries.
+While beautifully presented, the viennoiseries felt more like soft brioche than classic croissants.
 When we opened them, we could see that the consistency inside was not as aerated as in traditional viennoiseries.
 The texture was soft and reminded us of milk bread.
 It still tasted good, but not how we expect a croissant to taste.
 Their chocolate was not our favourite.

 What’s your favourite French bakery in Brisbane?
 Share your experience in the comments below!